-If you love the scents of coconut and vanilla together, you will love other cookies like Soft Amaretto Cookies, Italian Orange Cookies, Italian Peach Cookies or my Crunchy Ginger Snap cookies.
+If you love the scents of coconut and vanilla, you will love other cookies like Soft Amaretto Cookies, Italian Orange Cookies, Italian Peach Cookies or my Crunchy Ginger Snap cookies.

 Jump to: